Greece Moments Greece Moments

 Great Platia of Lafkos

 Several traditional taverns have settled here in the shade of the trees.
 If you want to immerse yourself in the delicious Pelion cuisine, this is the place for you.
-We have in the Restaurant »Ki opou to pei« Excellently eaten.
+We had an excellent meal at Restaurant »Ki opou to pei«.

-On a walk through Lafkos you will discover all kinds of photo motifs, perhaps also the traditional kafenion Forlida, which has been in operation almost continuously since 1785, as well as the old Lafkos wood-fired bakery, where crispy olive bread (eliopsomo) has been baked since 1911.
+On a walk through Lafkos you will discover all kinds of photo opportunities, perhaps including the traditional kafenion Forlida, which has been in operation almost continuously since 1785, as well as the old Lafkos wood-fired bakery, where crispy olive bread (eliopsomo) has been baked since 1911.

 Lafkos Kafenion Forlida Pilion